sudorandom/kmcd.dev/content/posts/2024/hugo-chartjs/index.md

 See more options on bar charts [here](https://www.chartjs.org/docs/latest/charts/polar.html).

 ### Some other kinds
 I'm going to spare you from giving an example of every type of chart.
-Please reference the official [chart.js documentation](https://www.chartjs.org/docs/latest/) to see all available options
+Please reference the official [chart.js documentation](https://www.chartjs.org/docs/latest/) to see all available options.

 ### End